Over the past 10 years, prices for vinyl records have been steadily increasing.

 Online Record Prices

-Right now on Discogs, the most popular vinyl record e-commerce website, the prices for almost any vinyl record are inflated quite a bit.
+Right now on Discogs, the most popular vinyl record e-commerce website and the one I recommend the most when someone asks me where to buy vinyl records online, the prices for almost any vinyl record are inflated quite a bit.

 There are some records I have been watching carefully, hoping for a decrease in prices so I can buy them.
 But they are not coming down yet.
 I thought now that things are opening up, the prices would drop, but I am not seeing that yet.